Type Inference by Solving Constraints

 Programs are typically composed of expressions of values, constants, variables, operators, and functions.
 Analogously, we can have type expressions which live at the type level.
 First we will define type expressions in terms of type variables, type constructors, and type applications:

-in any way.
+The definition above also includes the type Scheme, which represents a type with a forall quantifier.
+Schemes are used when defining parametric polymorphic functions.
+Note that the constraint solver does not deal with Scheme in any way.
 When we want to solve a constraint that involves a polymorphic function, we will first have to instantiate a scheme by substituting the quantified variables with fresh type variables.
 This will be discussed in more detail later.

 We will now define some functions which will be helpful for creating specific types: